martibonomi/FIonA-Plans-Analysis/README.md

 It is possible to visualize the robustness DVHs of a plan by using the following functions:

--   first, upload the .csv file output from the *Calculate Robustness DVHs* option in FIonA with the `readRobustness` function:
+first, upload the csv file output from the *Calculate Robustness DVHs* option in FIonA with the `readRobustness` function:

 ```
 my_robustness <- readRobustness(robustness.csv = "path/to/robustness.csv", rename.structures = TRUE, structures.names = renamed.structures)
 ```

--   and to plot robustness DVHs, use the `plotRobustness` function:
+and to plot robustness DVHs, use the `plotRobustness` function:

 ```
 plotRobustness(my_robustness, robustness.name = "My Plan", title = TRUE)